ghosty1122005/ghosty1122005/README.md

-- 👋 Hi, I’m @ghosty1122005
+- Hi, I’m @ghosty1122005
-- 👀 I’m interested in java and php
+- Software Development, AI, and Robotics
-- 🌱 I’m currently learning php
+- Working on Robotics and AI
-- 💞️ I’m looking to collaborate on php
+-

 <!---